thoughtbot/factory_bot/GETTING_STARTED.md

 ### Interconnected associations

-There are limitless ways records and other objects might be interconnected, and factory\_bot may not always be suited to handle those relationships.
+There are limitless ways objects might be interconnected, and factory\_bot may not always be suited to handle those relationships.
 In some cases it makes sense to use factory\_bot to build each individual object, and then to write helper methods in plain Ruby to tie those objects together.